 Now we’re in Nancy’s head.
 We don’t know what John was thinking about just seeing his reaction and relaying how it affects hers.

 As writers, we need to keep an eye on the dominant character within each scene.
 It can often help to make a note (for yourself) at the top of a scene/chapter as to who is the dominant character in this scene – who is the narrator.

 If anything it can bring you back if you veer off course several pages in.

 This is part of the creative process, trying to work out who is the best person to be the narrator in each scene.
-At the start of a new chapter, you can always shift to another character who is present and having their reaction to the tale end of that scene.
+At the start of a new chapter, you can always shift to another character who is present and having their reaction to the tail-end of that scene.